-The latest bathroom ideas are probably some of the most enviable looks around for your home.
-After all, who doesn't want a gorgeous bathroom?
-So we have made it super simple and put all of the bathroom ideas inspiration you need into one handy space.
-No matter what your plans for your new bathroom makeover are, we have something to inspire you right here.
+Looking for gorgeous bathroom ideas?
+Well, you are in the right place!
+Here you will find all the bathroom inspiration you need – no matter what your plans for your new bathroom makeover are.
 They're all achievable too, whatever size room you are working on or the size of your budget.

 1. Add pattern instantly with vinyl flooring